Nathanlikescoffee/Blog/_posts/2019-04-29-Starting-Off-On-The-Wrong-Foot.md

 This post was supposed to come out last night, but I got distracted by <a href="https://www.youtube.com/watch?v=t34_gdPf4c0">motorcycle limbo.</a>(yes it's as crazy as it sounds)
 I want to use blogging as a way to recap my weeks, work on my writing ability, and provide a creative outlet for my thoughts.
-Like alot of things I want it's not always what happens or what my brain decides is worth the attention.
+Like a lot of things I want it's not always what happens or what my brain decides is worth the attention.
 Sometimes you want to be that successful writer.
 Other times you are staying up till 2 am watching motorcycle limbo with no care in the world.

 Too recap last week; I started a bunch of new habits.
 I have previously been on this self-improvement kick before and have tried to change to much just to revert back to old habits.